melezhik/outthentic/README.md

     12

-Now we ready to invoke a story runner:
+And then run suite:

     $ strun

 # Story term ambiguity

-Sometimes term \`story' refers to a couple of files representing story unit - story.pl and story.check, in other cases this term refers to a single story file - story.pl.
+Sometimes when speak about _stories_ we will mean a elementary scenario executed by story runner and represented by a couple of files - story.pl,story.check.
+In other case we would mean just a story.pl file or even story.check separately.
+The one should take the context into account when talking about stories.

 # Story runner

 This is detailed explanation of story runner life cycle.

-Story runner script consequentially hits two phases:
+Story runner script consequentially goes two phases:

 * stories are converted into perl test files ( compilation phase )
 * perl test files are recursively executed by prove ( execution phase )

+During execution phase for every story a Test::More::ok asserts sequence is generated and executed which finally define a story status.
+All the story statuses are then accumulated by [Test::Harness](https://metacpan.org/pod/Test::Harness) and determine a final suite result.

-Generating Test::More asserts sequence
+Test::More::ok asserts sequence generation:

-* for every story found:

     * new instance of Outthentic::DSL object (ODO) is created
-    * story check file passed to ODO
+    * story check file is passed to ODO
     * story file is executed and it's stdout passed to ODO
-    * ODO makes validation of given stdout against given story check file
+    * ODO makes validation of given stdout against rules defined at story check file
-    * validation results are turned into a _sequence_ of Test::More ok() asserts
+    * results are returned back as list of Test::More::ok asserts

-## Time diagram

-This is a time diagram for story runner life cycle:

-* Hits compilation phase

-* For every story and story check file found:

-    * Creates a perl test file

-* The end of compilation phase

-* Hits execution phase - runs \`prove' recursively on a directory with a perl test files

-* For every perl test file gets executed:

-    * Test::More asserts sequence is generated

-* The end of execution phase
+    * every assert in assert list is executed resulting in true or false

 # Story checks syntax

-Story checks syntax complies [Outthentic DSL](https://github.com/melezhik/outthentic-dsl) format.

-There are lot of possibilities here!

-( For full explanation of outthentic DSL please follow [documentation](https://github.com/melezhik/outthentic-dsl). )
+Outthentic consumes [Outthentic DSL](https://github.com/melezhik/outthentic-dsl), so story checks are just rules defined in terms of Outthentic DSL - a language to validate unstructured text data.

-A few examples:
+A few ( not all ) usage examples listed below.

 * plain strings checks